jasonrbriggs/stomp.py/README.md

 Select:

-- Version 4.0+ for both Python2.x and Python3.x (note this version separates transport from protocol)
+- Version 4.0+ for both Python2.x and Python3.x - with support for STOMP 1.2 (note this version separates transport from protocol)
-- Version 3.0+ for both Python2.x and Python3.x
+- Version 3.0+ for both Python2.x and Python3.x - STOMP 1.0 and 1.1 only
 - Version 2.0.x for Python2.x, or
 - Version 2.2+ for Python3.x